OpenPoiesis/poietic-tool/Docs/Tool.md

 The nice to have commands and functionalities:

 - `repair` – attempt to repair a broken design or a design of older versions
-- `export` – export a collection of objects as a frame bundle
 - `compare` or `diff` – compare two designs
 - `merge` merge two or more designs, with rules and conflict resolution
 - `edit change-type` – change object type